fireplantgames/Flashback94-Post-Processing-Stack-Conversion/README.md

+I recently converted the Flashback 94 post processing shader to Unity's new post processing stack for another team - and thought I may as well upload it here as well.
+The only file changes compared to the original is the removal of the editor class for the post processing script, adjustments to **Flashback94_PostProcess.cs** & **Flashback94_ImageEffect_ColorQuantize.shader**.
+Unlike the original shader there is no support for relative/no downsampling but it could easily be added if there's interest.
+Let me know and I'll get to it in my spare time.

+- Original Readme -
 ## The *Flashback '94 Shader Pack* for Unity

 ![](Screenshots/fb94logo.jpg "If you lean real close to the screen, you can almost hear a graphic designer screaming.")